Nottoishenshu/Timer-o/README.md

 # Timer-o
 A simple and beginner-friendly Desktop Timer application built using **Python, HTML, and CSS**.
 This project allows users to start, pause, and reset a timer with a clean and minimal interface.
-It was created as a learning project while exploring Python and web development concepts.
+It is created as a learning project while exploring Python and web development concepts.

 #  Features
 - live clock